Haivision/srt/docs/BuildOptions.md

 Enables usage of `inet_pton` function by the applications, which should be used to resolve the network endpoint name into an IP address.
-This may be not availabe on some version of Windows, in which case you can turn this OFF, however at the expense of not being able to resolve IP address by name, as the `inet_pton` function gets a poor-man's simple replacement that can only resolve numeric IPv4 addresses.
+This may be not availabe on some version of Windows, in which case you can turn this OFF.
+When this option is OFF, however, IP addresses cannot be resolved by name, as the `inet_pton` function gets a poor-man's simple replacement that can only resolve numeric IPv4 addresses.